University of Southern California: Rankings and reputation

-The Princeton Review ranked USC video game design program as 1st out of 150 schools in North America.
-The university's video game design programs are interdisciplinary, involving the Interactive Media & Games Division of the School of Cinematic Arts and the CS Games program in the Department of Computer Science at the USC Viterbi School of Engineering.

-The Academic Ranking of World Universities in 2015 ranked USC's combined departments of engineering and computer sciences as 10th in the world, social sciences 31st, and economics and business departments 29th.

 Student body

 USC has a total enrollment of roughly 47,500 students, of which 20,000 are at the undergraduate and 27,500 at the graduate and professional levels.
 Approximately 53% of students are female and 47% are male.
 For the entering first-year class in 2020, 43% of incoming students are drawn from California, 42% from the rest of the United States, and 15% from abroad.
-USC's student body encompasses 12,300 international students, the second most out of all universities in the United States.
-Of the regularly enrolled international students, the most represented countries/regions are China (not including Hong Kong, Macau and Taiwan not included), India, South Korea, and Taiwan, in that order.
+In the academic year 2014–2015, USC's student body encompasses 12,300 international students, the second most out of all universities in the United States.
+Of the regularly enrolled international students, the most represented countries/regions are China (Hong Kong, Macau, and Taiwan not included), India, South Korea, and Taiwan, in that order.

 Like other private universities, the nominal cost of attendance is high; however, the university's large endowment and significant revenue streams allow it to offer generous financial aid packages.
-USC also offer some very competitive and highly valued merit-based scholarships (the full-tuition, four-year Mork Family, Stamps and Trustee scholarships; the half-tuition Presidential Scholarship; the one-quarter tuition Deans Scholarship), with only 5.5% of scholarship applicants being selected as finalists for the final interview invitation at the USC campus in Spring.
-This makes USC one of the highest ranked universities to offer half-tuition and full-tuition merit-based scholarships.
+As of 2025, the average aid package was $71,169 among those who received aid.
+USC also offer some very competitive and highly valued merit-based scholarships (the full-tuition, four-year Mork Family, Stamps and Trustee scholarships; the half-tuition Presidential Scholarship; the one-quarter tuition Deans Scholarship), with only 5.5% of scholarship applicants being selected as finalists for the final interview invitation at the USC campus in spring.
+This makes USC one of the highest-ranked universities to offer half-tuition and full-tuition merit-based scholarships.
 These factors have propelled USC into being the 4th most economically diverse university in the nation.

-USC enrolls one of the largest amounts of National Merit Scholars of any university, offering finalists in the program its half-tuition Presidential Scholarship.
+USC enrolls one of the highest number of National Merit Scholars of any university, offering finalists in the program its half-tuition Presidential Scholarship.
 As of 2021, about 72% of the student body receives about $810 million in financial aid annually.
 Twenty percent of admitted and attending students are SCions, or students with familial ties to USC, while 14 percent are the first generation in their family to attend any form of college.
 Twenty-four percent of undergraduates at USC are Pell Grant-eligible, which is defined by having come from a family household income of less than $50,000.
 There are over 375,000 living Trojan alumni.
 The USC-MSA reference is a numbering system developed by the Muslim Students' Association of the University of Southern California to access their database of the six major Hadith collections.
 Although the project currently parked, the referencing remains widely used throughout the Internet.